BananaCate/discord-bot/README.md

-Hello this is me bana cat fucking around and finding out abut discord bots with discord.js
+Hello this is me bana cat fucking around and finding out about discord bots with discord.js